lf-santos/dwsimopt/README.md

 python setup.py install
 </pre>

 Make sure you have all the required packages and software.
 Navegate throught the jupyter notebook examples.
 Use the `SimulationOptimization` class to embed your `DMSWIM` simulation into Python.
-Add degrees of freedom, objective function and constraints from your simulation optimization problem.
-Solve the problem with a suitable optimization solver.
+Add degrees of freedom, objective function and constraints from your simulation optimization problem with the `py2dwim` python-dwsimdata exchange interface.
+Solve the problem with a suitable optimization solver (surrogate-based optimization or global optimization meta-heuristics recommended).

 # Citing us